 Close your eyes and think of what you're going to make this Pancake Day.
-Perhaps you are envisaging fluffy little stacks of thick, spongy loveliness dripping with warm maple syrup…
+Perhaps you are envisaging stacks of thick, American-style pancakes dripping with maple syrup… or maybe you're leaning towards big, thin crêpes sweetened with lemon and sugar.

 Every nationality has a different pancake recipe and they all vary tremendously.
-Sweet, savoury, thin or fat, there just doesn’t seem to be any hard rules.
+Sweet, savoury, thin or fat, there don't seem to be any hard rules.

-Brits are known for their funny old traditions.
-And Pancake Day is certainly no exception.
-No other nation considers it perfectly normal to race each other whilst tossing pancakes.
-These British pancakes taste lovely served with sprinkled sugar and lemon wedges.
+Brits are known for their funny old traditions, and Pancake Day is certainly no exception.
+Are there any other nations that consider it perfectly normal to race each other whilst tossing pancakes?
+These British pancakes are simple but lovely, served with lemon wedges and a sprinkling of sugar.

 DUTCH BABY PANCAKES

 Fooled you – despite the name, these Dutch baby pancakes are actually American.
-Baked berries in batter with vanilla extract that is served golden, puffy and dusted with icing sugar.
-Hello Sunday Lunch dessert...
+With a yorkshire pudding-style batter, these tasty popovers are always baked in the oven and often dusted with icing sugar.

 AMERICAN PANCAKE STACK